aws-samples/amazon-cloudfront-secure-static-site/README.md

 This solution creates an S3 bucket that hosts your static website’s assets.
 The website is only accessible via CloudFront, not directly from S3.

 ### CloudFront configuration
 This solution creates a CloudFront distribution to serve your website to viewers.
 The distribution is configured with a CloudFront [origin access identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to make sure that the website is only accessible via CloudFront, not directly from S3.
-The distribution is also configured with a [Lambda@Edge function](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) that adds security headers to every response.
+The distribution is also configured with a [CloudFront Response Header Policy](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-response-headers.html) that adds security headers to every response.

 ### ACM configuration
 This solution creates an SSL/TLS certificate in ACM, and attaches it to the CloudFront distribution.
 This enables the distribution to serve your domain’s website using HTTPS.

-### Lambda@Edge configuration
+### CloudFront Response Header Policy
-This solution creates a Lambda@Edge function that’s triggered on an [origin response event](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-cloudfront-trigger-events.html).
-The function adds security headers to every response served by CloudFront.
+The CloudFront Response Header Policy adds security headers to every response served by CloudFront.

-The security headers can help mitigate some attacks, as explained in this blog post: [Adding HTTP Security Headers Using Lambda@Edge and Amazon CloudFront](https://aws.amazon.com/blogs/networking-and-content-delivery/adding-http-security-headers-using-lambdaedge-and-amazon-cloudfront/).
+The security headers can help mitigate some attacks, as explained in the [Amazon CloudFront - Understanding response header policies documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/understanding-response-headers-policies.html#understanding-response-headers-policies-security).
 Security headers are a group of headers in the web server response that tell web browsers to take extra security precautions.
 This solution adds the following headers to each response:

 - [Strict-Transport-Security](https://infosec.mozilla.org/guidelines/web_security#http-strict-transport-security)
 - [Content-Security-Policy](https://infosec.mozilla.org/guidelines/web_security#content-security-policy)